georgehieron/ben-hamilton/src/work/spike-island.md

     image2: /images/spike_ipad3.webp
     image2Alt: Spike Island equipment hire seen on a tablet
     image2Caption: ""
+  - type: singleImage
+    fullheight: false
+    image: /images/spike_sketch_symbols.webp
+    imageAlt: The library of components that make up the site
+    caption: The site is built with modular components allowing for easy expansion in the future
   - type: testimonial
     quote: Testimonial (if possible) from Jane about what an absolute pleasure I was to work with and how I'm an all round swell guy with creativity oozing